 Sewanee — University of the South

 Sewanee: The University of the South is a private college with a long history of excellence in the liberal arts.
-Sewanee is especially well known for its programs in creative writing and literature, and is home to The Sewanee Review, the longest-running literary magazine in the country.
-In addition to many choices for majors within the liberal arts, Sewanee students can obtain a master’s degree in American Literature or Creative Writing from the School of Letters.
+Sewanee is especially well known for its programs in creative writing and literature.
+It’s home to The Sewanee Review, the longest-running literary magazine in the country.
+In addition to many choices for majors within the liberal arts, Sewanee students can earn a master’s degree in American Literature or Creative Writing from the School of Letters.
 Sewanee has been ranked as one of the best colleges in the United States by such publications as Forbes and U.S. News & World Report.

-Spelman College is one of the nation’s best liberal arts colleges and the country’s oldest private historically black liberal arts college for women.
-Spelman has a long resume of accomplishments, including its ranking among the top 50 universities for producing Fulbright and Truman Scholars, being the second largest producer of African-American college graduates to attend medical school, and its ranking as the #1 institution for African-American women majoring in STEM fields.
+Not only Is Spelman College one of the best liberal arts schools in the country, it is also one of the oldest private historically black liberal arts colleges for women.
+Spelman enjoys a long resume of accomplishments.
+It is one of the world’s most successful producers of Truman and Fulbright Scholars.
+Of all universities in the U.S., it has the second highest number of African-American graduates who go on to medical school.
+Spelman also ranks as the top choice of school for African-American women majoring in STEM fields.
 Forbes and The Princeton Review have both included Spelman on their lists of the best colleges in America.

 Sweet Briar College